denoland/nextgen-install/aws/README.md

 Take note of the outputs of the plan, you'll need these values later to configure your Deno Cluster installation.

-Note: `secret_access_key` output is sensitive and should be treated as a secret. run `terraform output secret_access_key` to get the value.

 ## DNS Configuration

 In your domain registrar or DNS provider, delegate the DNS zone for your cluster